karanzaveri/AI_Job_Market_Analysis_Salary_Prediction/README.md

 # AI Job Market Analysis & Salary Prediction

 ## Project Overview
-This project, provides an in-depth analysis of the AI job market and predicts salary trends using machine learning models.
+This project provides an in-depth analysis of the AI job market and predicts salary trends using machine learning models.
 The dataset is sourced from **Kaggle** and contains comprehensive data on AI-related job roles, requirements, and salary information.
 The goal is to uncover trends, analyze key factors influencing salaries, and provide predictions based on those factors.

 ---